CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Riza Battles: Patliadu (750 words, 1 Harpoon for 1-2), Vota (800 words, 2 Rope, 2 River Grass for 1-2), Velts: Dust (2000 words for 3-6), Knusha (1200 words, 1 Leaf Boots, 4 Rope, 2 River Grass for 1-2)
   - DUST
     - DFO Battles: Chaensi (1300 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3), Lycosta (1100 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3), Molox (666 words and 1 Steel Chain for 3-5), Osalyu (750 words for 1-2)
+    - PG Battles: Cursed Hand (400 words for 1-2), Dark Assassin (1200 words for 1-3)
 - **Buy:** DESERT: 35 Coins at 3PC Blacksmith/Blacksmith Barliar
 - **Sell price:** 8 Coins (DO NOT SELL.
 You will need this to craft SO MANY STEEL BARS.)
 - **Used for:**